akshaybabloo/Ruby-on-rails-4-notes/README.md

 ### 5.6 Generating migrations

-To generate migration type `rails generate migration DoNothingYet` in the terminal.
-This will create a folder called `migrate` under `db/`.
+To generate migration type `rails generate migration DoNothingYet` in the terminal, this will create a folder called `migrate` under `db/`.
 There are two ways of doing migrations in Rails.
 One using `change` and the other is using `up` and `down`.
 See `db/migrate/0151110041214_do_nothing_yet.rb`.

 The other way to create migrations is to create a model.
-To do that type in `rails generate model User` on terminal, this will create few files for us.
+To do that type in `rails generate model User` on the terminal, this will create few files for us.
 That will give you an output like this
 ```Sh
 invoke  active_record
    create    db/migrate/20151110041214_do_nothing_yet.rb